YufeiZhang/Principles-of-Programming-Python-3/README.md

   > Lab6

-    > from itertools import permutations
+    > from itertools import permutations as pm

-    > from itertools import combinations
+    > from itertools import combinations as cm

   > Lab7